I’d say 95% of the people surfing in the 90’s were on the wrong surfboard.

 Just like most people were riding the wrong surfboards in the 90’s, most of us were also drinking the wrong coffee.

 Like the twin fin surfboard which dates to the 60s, specialty coffee has always been there but was hiding behind what the big industry players were pushing on the public.
-Mass production and marketing pushed people onto the wrong boards and into the wrong cup of coffee to the detriment of the experience that everyone was actually seeking the whole time.
+Mass production and mass marketing pushed people onto the wrong boards and into the wrong cup of coffee to the detriment of the experience that everyone was actually seeking the whole time.

 Remember, it was also in the 90s that Starbucks was just starting to hit its rapid growth curve, often becoming people’s entry point into a higher-quality cup of coffee at a higher price point.
 Once you had that freshly made cup, it also encouraged you to up your game at home – better coffee, better brewing techniques.

 Out with the Folgers and Mr. Coffee.
 In with some beans, a grinder, and a French Press.

 Out with that potato-chip thruster built for a 15 year old shredder.
 In with that glorious twin fin fish that actually helps you catch waves and make those soulful turns that previously existed only in your imagination.